mrkruoff/vip-hunt/README.md

 # Intro
-This repo is a project by Mark Ruoff, Lucile Behmer, and Howard Chen.
+This repo is a project by Mark Ruoff and Howard Chen.

 It is an VIP-style RTS for the OSU Capstone project (Winter 2018).